 When a baby who is getting bottles begins to balk at taking the breast, nipple confusion is probably at the heart of the problem.
 Here’s how to re-teach a baby what to do at the breast:

-Babies often act puzzled or uncertain when they are re-introduced to the breast.
+When babies are re-introduced to the breast they often act puzzled or uncertain.
 Be patient.
 Praise your baby for every tiny step she takes back to breastfeeding.
 It may take a few days to woo baby back to the breast, but you can do it.